CtrlK

 Completeness

-Clearly answers both what (execute Evernote search and retrieval workflow) and when (implementing search features, finding notes, filtering content) with explicit 'Use when' clause and specific trigger phrases.
+Clearly answers both 'what' (execute Evernote search and retrieval workflow) and 'when' (use when implementing search features, finding notes, filtering content, or building search interfaces), with explicit trigger phrases provided.

 3 / 3